Pupil Premium Statement for 2017 -2018

 - Initiatives to develop emotional literacy within children such as sand tray therapy.

-- Breakfast club – our students achieve better if they begin the school day with a free breakfast and the opportunity to discuss the day ahead.
+- Second Breakfast – our students achieve better if they begin the school day with a free breakfast and the opportunity to discuss the day ahead.

 Impact of pupil premium expenditure